-Now that the Assessment or Development Center is taking shape, we consider the logistics of the Center.
+Now that the Assessment or Development Centre is taking shape, we consider the logistics of the Centre.
 This will include a look at scheduling and venue, as well as room set-up.

 Best Practice Issues

-Advanced Practice: Design an entire Assessment or Development Center from Scratch
+Advanced Practice: Design an entire Assessment or Development Centre from Scratch

-The entire afternoon of Day 2 is handed over to course delegates to design their own Assessment or Development Center under the guidance of the facilitator.
-This culminates in delegates actually running the prepared Center on Day 3.
+The entire afternoon of Day 2 is handed over to course delegates to design their own Assessment or Development Centre under the guidance of the facilitator.
+This culminates in delegates actually running the prepared Centre on Day 3.

 Day 2 Evening Work

-By the end of the Assessment and Development Center Training Course, delegates should:
+By the end of the Assessment and Development Centre Training Course, delegates should:

 - Understand the utility and business case of assessment and development centres.

 - Understand the various different assessments that are available as part of an assessment centre as well as the relative reliability and validity of these methods for assessing various competencies.